miaocheng/AMKM/README.md

 **********************************************************************************************
 Note: there may exist minor errors in the sources, as it has been put on hold for a long time.
-If you find any, please do not hestitate to let the author know.
+If you find any, please do not hesitate to let me know.
 Many thanks and good look.

-miao_cheng@outlook.com
+Email: miao_cheng@outlook.com